 - (b2) You improvise and use any impromptu backdrop (e.g. an umbrella, a curtain, any large piece of clothing).

 Examples (iia) - Blurred Background:

 Examples (iib2) - Impromptu Backdrops:

 Background matters; an intriguing subject alone is not enough for an interesting street portrait.
-Find a great background and wait for something to happen...
+A piece of advice: find an interesting background and wait patiently for something to happen...
 Have fun!

 High-res portrait photographs with full exif data, precise geotags and technical details in Matt Hahnewald's